18th AARP Movies for Grownups Awards

-The 18th AARP Movies for Grownups Awards, presented by AARP the Magazine, honored films and television shows released in 2018 and were announced on February 4, 2019.
+The 18th AARP Movies for Grownups Awards, presented by AARP the Magazine, honored films released in 2018 and were announced on February 4, 2019.
 The awards recognized films created by and about people over the age of 50.
 The ceremony was hosted by actor and comedian Martin Short, and was broadcast on PBS on February 15, 2019 as part of its Great Performances series.

 Awards

 Winners and Nominees

 Winners are listed first, highlighted in boldface, and indicated with a double dagger.